AbuTalha3/Todo-list/README.md

 ### Deployment

-- You can easily use github pages, netlify or vercel to deploy your project
+- You can easily use GitHub pages, Netlify or Vercel to deploy your project
   <a href="https://docs.github.com/en/pages/quickstart">Useful link about Github Pages</a>>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>